uwePhillPhelps/IAP-2024/Tutorials/Part 2/13 - Algorithms and Program design.md

-# Algorithms and Program design
+# Tutorial 13 - Algorithms and Program design

 This week we will explore building a number of programs and explore several algorithms.
 We will not be learning any new syntax this week, but rather reinforce our understanding of the concepts covered so far.